web-deps/odom/docs/components.md

 <html>
 ```

-#### HTML Component Constructor URIs
+#### HTML Component Constructor URLs

 In the constructor of HTML components, not all relative URLs work.
-The module is considered to be from a different origin because of the method Acom uses to import the modules.
-Therefore, using relative URLs works for the following cases:
+Relative URLs are guaranteed to work in the following cases:

 - Root relative URLs: All root relative URLs (i.e. URLs that start with `/`) work.
-- Statice imports: all relative URLs in ES static imports work.
+- Statice imports: All relative URLs in ES static imports work.
-- Dynamic imports: all relative URLs us as the parameter to the ES dynamic import method `import` work.
+- Dynamic imports: All relative URLs us as the parameter to the ES dynamic import method `import` work.
 However, calculated URLs do not work.
-- [importComponent](exports.md#importcomponent): relative URLs used in the method `importComponent` (one of the named exports of Acom) work.
+- [importComponent](exports.md#importcomponent): Relative URLs used in the method `importComponent` (one of the named exports of Acom) work.
+- [fetchAsset](./api/asset-manager.md#fetchasset): Relative URLs used in `fetchAsset` work.
+- [prefetch](./api/asset-manager.md#prefetch): Relative URLs used in `prefetch` work.
-- fetch API: relative URLs used in the window method `fetch` work.
+- fetch API: Relative URLs used in the window method `fetch` work.

+#### Installation Support

+Importing Acom in HTML single-file components is supported only in some types of installation.
+You can access Acom in the following cases:

+- CDN: Using a CDN, you can access Acom the same way you would in any module or script.
+- NPM: The only way you can access Acom using NPM is by directly importing from the node modules folder.
+This way, you will be importing the source files and not the bundle.
+In the `node_modules` folder, the main source file for Acom is located at `node_modules/acom/src/main.js`.

+> NOTE: This might change in the future.
+Build tools for Acom might be implemented in the future to address this.

 ## Multiple-file Components